padok-team/dojo-guestbook/README.md

 3. Try to deploy it, and launch the previous command
 4. If you need to delete it, use `kubectl delete -f manifests/`
 5. Take some time to play around with this object: what happens if you give a non existing image?
-6. Try to access your application with `kubectl port-forward 3000:3000 <my-pod>`
+6. Try to access your application with `kubectl port-forward <my-pod> 3000:3000`

 ### Checks